 Harmful Algal Blooms, or HABs, are an increasing concern in freshwaters around the world.
 New York lakes are no exception.
 Certain types of blue-green algae, also known as cyanobacteria, produce toxins that can harm other organisms, including humans.
 Not all algae is blue green, and not all of the blue green species that are capable of producing toxins do so all of the time.
 Scientists are trying to determine what makes these organisms produce toxins.

 If you suspect a cyanobacteria bloom is occurring on your lake, avoid contact with it.

 NYSFOLA is working closely with the New York State Department of Environmental Conservation, the SUNY College of Environmental Science and Forestry, Upstate Freshwater Institute, and lake associations around the state to identify, sample, and analyze algal bloom samples.

 Much of this work is completed by volunteers participating in the Citizens Statewide Lake Assessment Program (CSLAP), but the state is also accepting reports from lakes that are not in the program.

 The Harmful Algal Bloom notification page is updated every Friday from approximately mid-June through mid-October.
 Click here to go to the NY HAB notification page.

-US EPA has recently produced a YouTube Video to remind people to keep their pets out of blue-green algae blooms.
+US EPA has produced a YouTube Video to remind people to keep their pets out of blue-green algae blooms.
 For more information about protecting your pet, go to: http://www2.epa.gov/nutrientpollution/protect-your-pooch.
-The CDC has also published this flyer, that you can copy and share with your lake association members:
+The Centers for Disease Control (CDC) has also published this flyer, that you can copy and share with your lake association members: